 - T – Trainee.

-.128 Decentralization Status (1A and Decntrl Lvl) – These two columns show the Decentralized Status of a title.
+.128 Decentralization Status (Decntrl Lvl) and Required NYSTEP Documentation (Duties Only) - These two columns show the Decentralized Status of a title, and the required NYSTEP documentation for a decentralized title.
 Specifically: